henkelmax/voicechat-broadcast-plugin/readme.md

 ## Compatibility

-This plugin should work with every Minecraft version that works with Simple Voice Chat 2.1.12 or later
+This plugin should work with every Minecraft version that works with Simple Voice Chat 2.1.12 or later.